shakeel-faiz/FF/07July-10/mpeg.md

 MPEG files typically have the file extension ".mpeg" or ".mpg."
 They can contain both video and audio data, often combined into a single file.
 MPEG files are compatible with a wide range of media players and video editing software, making them a popular choice for sharing and distributing video content.

+## How to open an MPEG file?

+There are numerous software applications available that can open and play MPEG files.
+Here are some popular options:

+1. VLC Media Player
+2. Windows Media Player
+3. QuickTime Player
+4. MPC-HC
+5. GOM Player
+6. MPlayer
+7. PotPlayer
+8. Kodi

 ## Overview of Internal Structure of MPEG Files

 The internal structure of MPEG files consists of different components and data structures that organize and store video, audio, and other related information.
 Here is an overview of the key elements in the internal structure of MPEG files: